brunodev12/MCP-Citizens-Sales/README.md

+# MCP Citizens Sales

 With this script you can get the sales of citizens in the game Megacryptopolis:

 You can run this program in two ways:

-1. You can use the portable version that is inside the folder: "portable"
+- You can use the portable version that is inside the folder: "portable"

+or

-2. To run this program you must have python and the pipenv module installed:
+- if you have python and the pipenv module installed, you can run the following commands:

 First you need to create a virtual environment and project dependencies with

-pipenv install
+`pipenv install`

 Then you can run the project with

-pipenv run python3 ui.py
+`pipenv run python3 ui.py`

+## Program preview:

 ![image](https://user-images.githubusercontent.com/112636008/199337676-9db1a6dd-8ce9-4575-8f3d-5f7357fa0cf7.png)